With summer in full swing, why not let your creativity bloom! Consider stepping out of your comfort zone this July and take on an art challenge.

 If you decide to take part in the Figure July art challenge and happen to post your work throughout the month online, make sure to use the hashtag #figurejuly

-If you’re curious about other art challenges coming up this year, make sure to check out our overview of yearly art challenges.
+If you’re curious about other art challenges coming up this year, make sure to check out our overview of yearly art challenges or our art challenge calendar.
 If you are looking for drawing inspiration, make sure you check out our drawing ideas generator.